markjprice/markjprice/q-and-a.md

 knowledge and skills.

 Then, *Apps and Services with .NET 7* takes the reader on the rest of their learning journey.
-There is much more to learn about more specialized libraries, for example, to localizt and app for multuple human languages, or to improve performance and scalability with multi-threading tasks.
+There is much more to learn about more specialized libraries, for example, to localize an app for multiple human languages, or to improve performance and scalability with multi-threading tasks.
 And we are awash with different technologies for building services.
 For example, gRPC, GraphQL, OData, Minimal APIs, and Azure Functions.
 Which one do you choose?
 They each have pros and cons and are the best solution in a particular scenario.
 By the end of that section, the reader will have seen them all in action and will have learned the most important concepts to be able to select between them.

-Similarly with apps.
+Similarly with apps and databases.
 When should you use a traditional ASP.NET Core MVC website?
 When to use Blazor?
 What about this new thing called .NET MAUI?
+Should you store the data in SQL Server or a cloud data store like Cosmos DB, and should you use the SQL API or the Gremlin graph API to model and query the data?
 Again, each have pros and cons depending on what your goals are.

 Both books benefit from my long history in education.